etrusci-org/kmzshuffle/README.md

 # kmzshuffle

-Shuffle randomize the order of placemark's in a folder from [Google Earth](https://earth.google.com) kmz files.
+Shuffle the order of placemark's in a folder from [Google Earth](https://earth.google.com) kmz files.

 The original file won't be touched.
 E.g. if your input file is foo.kmz, the output will be named foo_shuffled.kmz.